 Distractions – AKA Focus Vampires

 While I'm racing, I find it incredibly easy to get distracted.
-There's so much to think about – how your altitude is fluctuating, where the other pilots are, if the air is changing along course line, whether my gear is perfectly adjusted, or if I'm at the best speed for the situation.
+There's so much to think about – how your altitude is fluctuating, where the other pilots are, if the air is changing along course line, whether my gear is perfectly adjusted, or if I'm flying at the best speed for the situation.
 It becomes difficult to parse through the excess and focus on what's actually necessary.
 After years of experience, the pros seem to do this effortlessly, digesting each snippet of external information and adjusting accordingly.

 For me, every distraction takes away from the task at hand.
 I could always be turning more efficiently in a thermal or more attentive to my best gliding speed.
 Instead, I let other pilots or my own thoughts distract me from the basics.
 Anyone can fly a hang glider, but it takes an immense amount of experience, preparation and focus to race one well.
 My goal will always be to maintain perfect focus each time I have the privilege to touch the sky.